1871fotc/fotc/docs/walks/portion5-part1.md

 ## Edmond Filmer Craven and Caroline Craven <small>(5‑32‑7)</small>

 Edmond Filmer Craven was the son of Fulwar William Craven and Louisa Orde of Brockhampton Park, Gloucestershire and was a descendent of the Earls of Craven.
-He was appointed to the Queensland public service in 1881, and later became police magistrate at Aramac followed by a posting at Gayndah.
+He was appointed to the Queensland public service in 1881, and later became police magistrate at Aramac, followed by a posting at Gayndah.
 He subsequently held similar appointments at various country centres including Muttaburra, Eidsvold where he was also the mining warden, and Roma, where he remained until he retired in September 1906.
 His wife Caroline ran a guest house at Shorncliffe after his death on 4 August 1910.

 ## George William Paul <small>(5‑32‑8)</small>